LuisCalejo/vegan-nutrition/README.md

 The conclusions were:
 * Vegan food generally has the cheapest sources of calories and protein
-* However, for certain macronutrient requirements (e.g high protein or low carb percentage) the cheapest sources of protein are actually animal-based
+* However, for certain macronutrient requirements (e.g high protein or low carb percentage) the cheapest sources of protein can be animal-based

 In this repository you can find:
 * Data with the nutritional facts of Albert Heijn's products